Drew-Daniels/Drew-Daniels/README.md

 # About Me
-I'm a self-taught, aspiring full-stack developer based out of Austin, TX that started learning to code beginning in March 2020.
+I'm a self-taught, aspiring full-stack developer based out of Austin, TX that started learning to code in March 2020.

 ## What I'm Working on:
 I began The Odin Project in June 2021 and have been voraciously learning web-development on my own by completing every project in their curriculum.